MrSliddes/SLIDDES-Unity-SS3D/README.md

 ## About
 This current package is still a wip so expect it to be buggy.
+It currently does not work outside the box, as I still need to think about a solution between an Editor script and Runtime script.

 Hello and thank you for using SLIDDES Software.